Smoking On A Gas Grill Tutorial

 Using Chips Gets You Hits - Wood Chips For Your Gas Grill

-There are many kinds of chips and chunks out there from every imaginable tree.
+There are many kinds of wood chips and wood chunks out there from every imaginable tree.
 The mainstays of classic barbecue in most American styles is hickory, though some masters will swear by oak.

 Many people use fruit trees, which they claim add a special sweetness or a hint of the specific fruit.
 Nut trees are also popular, especially pecan.